QQQ256/Pong/README.md

 # Pong
-A simple game for learning C++ knowledge
+A simple a two-player pinball game using C++ and the SDL2 development library.

 <img width="300px" src="./media/pong.gif">